 How big could this market get?

-There are tons of pet tech market size and CAGR numbers online, and they’re all over the place.
+There are tons of Pet Tech market size and CAGR numbers online, and they’re all over the place.
 It’s tough to know what to trust.

 We took a different approach.
 We run a first-principles analysis, checked it with aggregated external sources, and made every assumption explicit.
 Obviously, in the deck, we also walk through our reasoning so you can follow it and decide if you agree.